BenSchZA/capture-the-block/README.md

 # Capture the Block
 Bonding curves and floppy blocks.

+# MVP

+1. Single game at a time
+2. No limit on number of players per side
+3. Players randomly allocated

 # Variables

 1. Tokens - e.g. step size of 5 tokens